antzGames/gdx-ode4j-examples/README.md

 Becasue I did not migrate the draw helper classes, every demo from ode4j will not work.

+## Some headache

+So ODE has its own math classes such similar to libGDX's Vector3, Matrix3, and Quaternion.
+You will have to get to know them and learn how to covert ODE's versions to libGDX's version when writing your game.
+In addition ODE uses double and not float as most of libGDX's math classes use.

 ## Demos

 Currently I have 1 working demo which is a modified version of the [DemoCrash](https://github.com/tzaeschke/ode4j/blob/master/demo/src/main/java/org/ode4j/demo/DemoCrash.java) in ode4j demo package.
 This demo is shown on the video at the top of this page.